jantomec/SwiftAlgebra/README.md

 # SwiftAlgebra

-A small standalone package for linear algebra.
+A small standalone package for linear algebra and Lie groups.

 ## Features